Collinformatics/AudioTranscriptionPy/README.md

 Recorded Messages:

-- Recorded text can be found in the logs folder
+- Recorded text can be found in the "logs" folder